Business Modeling

 Design Your Business Model

 On the Dragon1 platform, we talk about Business Architecture, which is the total concept of a business.
 Business means trading goods for value (money).
-When you say Business Model, it is not clear if you mean Conceptual Business Model, Logical Business Model, Physical Business Model, or Implementational Business Model.
+When you say business model, it is not clear whether you mean conceptual business model, logical business model, physical business model, or implementational business model.
 Why is this important?
-Well if you create a model with a mix of levels of abstraction, you will introduce innovation-blocking solutions, elements, and components in your business model without knowing it.
+If you create a model with a mix of levels of abstraction, you will introduce innovation-blocking solutions, elements, and components to your business model without knowing it.

 The better you keep to one level of abstraction in a model, the better you control the success of innovation and prevent showstoppers.
 Other approaches in designing and architecture Business Modeling solutions often do not address the conceptual level, but Dragon1 always starts here.